This country-specific Q&A provides an overview of Corporate Governance laws and regulations applicable in Germany.

 The remuneration of managing directors of a GmbH is not subject to regulation.
 Nevertheless, the respective service contract between the managing director and the company (represented by the shareholders’ meeting) will commonly provide a mix of fixed and variable remuneration.

 Members of the management owe a fiduciary duty to the company and must manage its affairs with the due care of a prudent and diligent businessman, particularly in accordance with the applicable laws and the articles of association.
 In case of entrepreneurial decisions, the aforementioned standard is met if the respective member could reasonably assume to have gained sufficient information before making the decision, is not conflicted and considers that it is acting in the company’s best interests (business judgement rule).
-The same applies mutatis mutandis to the members of the supervisory board.
+The same applies mutatis mutandis to the members of the supervisory or the administrative board.

 While members of both boards and managing directors must act in the company’s best interests, this includes the interests of its stakeholders (e.g. creditors and employees).